Reading time: 2 minutes

 Several factors can lead to mental exhaustion, including:

-Internal stressors , such as the need for perfection and unrealistically high expectations for yourself, play a major role here, creating a constant pressure that exhausts your mind.
+Internal stressors , such as the drive for perfection and unrealistically high expectations for yourself, play a major role here.
+They create a constant pressure that exhausts your mind.

 Unfortunately, modern Western society provides fertile ground for this spectacle.
-We are encouraged to always be ‘on’, always available, and to strive for perfection in everything we do.
+We're encouraged to always be "on," always available, and strive for perfection in everything we do.
 The result?
-A constant feeling of being ‘too busy’ and a lack of clear boundaries.
-Think of:
+A constant feeling of being "too busy" and a lack of clear boundaries.
+Consider:

 - Work pressure : Overload at work, deadlines and a high sense of responsibility.